 A guide to gas water heater troubleshooting.
 The most common problems; symptoms and causes.
-Troubleshooting low performance, insufficient hot water, pilot light problems, improper gas combustion, issues with the pilot light, thermocouple, gas burner, venting, and other common issues.
+Troubleshooting low performance, insufficient hot water, pilot light problems, improper gas combustion, pilot light issues, thermocouple, gas burner, venting, and other common problems.

 The problems such as leaking, smelly water, noise, corrosion and other, similar to the problems found in electric units are described in this repair guide.